Algoryx/click-mirror/README.md

 1. Update version in agxClick/setup.py, python-src/setup.py, README.md.
 Suggestion: Search and Replace old version for new.
 2. Update releaselog.txt
 3. Push to branch and do MR
-4. When MR merged, tag from master and push, eg `git tag 0.1.16; git push origin 0.1.16`.
+4. When MR merged, [create a tag in web IDE](https://git.algoryx.se/algoryx/external/click/-/tags/new) or tag from main and push, eg `git tag 0.1.16; git push origin 0.1.16`.
+5. When built, the new release is available in the [Package Registry](https://git.algoryx.se/algoryx/external/click/-/packages)

 ## Build pipeline dependencies - updating agxBrick version